-Nicole Kidman Goes Braless Under Tank Top While Pulling Down Jeans: ‘Farm Girl’
+Nicole Kidman Goes Braless Under Tank Top While Tugging On Her Jeans

 The Award-winning actress wore her curly hair pulled back with a few tendrils framing her face.

-For accessories, Nicole went with a thick black necklace that wrapped around her neck and tied in the front.
+For accessories, Nicole went with a thick black string tie wrapped around her neck and tied in the front.
 The ends hung down the center of her chest.

-Nicole was in the middle of the image standing in the tall grass, which reached her waist.
+Nicole was in the middle of the image, standing in the tall grass, which reached her waist.
 A small wooden building with a cross on its steeple was in the distance.
 Thick trees also lined the area behind her.
 A large tree with orange leaves was on the other side of the frame, suggesting the picture might have been taken in autumn.

 Hundreds of fans flocked to the comments section to pile on the compliments.